Stranger6667/css-inline/bindings/python/README.md

 ## License

-The code in this project is licensed under [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
-By contributing to `css_inline`, you agree that your contributions will be licensed under its MIT license.